robohw/nano7-script-language/README.md

-The **nano7** language is a simple, embeddable,  procedural language.
+The **nano7** language is a simple, embeddable,  procedural language (interpreter).
 The language has only global variables and integer arithmetic.
 Nano7 uses built-in variables.
 Their scope is global.
 Variables are identified by the English ABC letters ("A","B","C" .."Z").

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z